Unconventional Hexacopters via Evolution and Learning: Performance Gains and New Insights: Learning process

-We employ Proximal Policy Optimization (PPO) \cite{PPO}, a widely used policy gradient method that directly adjusts the policy parameters to maximize the expected return.
-PPO follows an actor-critic framework: a policy network (actor) proposes actions based on the current state, while a value network (critic) estimates the expected return from that state.
+We employ Proximal Policy Optimization (PPO) \cite{PPO} that follows an actor-critic framework: a policy network (actor) proposes actions based on the current state, while a value network (critic) estimates the expected return from that state.
 Training proceeds by collecting \textit{rollouts}, sequences of states, actions, and rewards gathered by running the current policy in the environment.
-Instead of updating after each individual interaction, PPO accumulates a batch of rollout data and optimizes the policy over several epochs using \textit{mini-batches} — randomly sampled subsets of the collected data.
+Instead of updating after each individual interaction, PPO accumulates a batch of rollout data and optimizes the policy over several epochs using \textit{mini-batches}, randomly sampled subsets of the collected data.
 This improves sample efficiency and stabilizes learning.
 PPO maximizes a clipped surrogate objective that limits the size of policy updates, ensuring more stable and conservative improvements.
 Its combination of simplicity, robustness, and efficiency makes it particularly suitable for continuous control tasks in robotics.

-For all tasks used in this study, a single simple reward function is used as shown in Equation \ref{reward_function}.
-It can be intuitively understood as the velocity the drone travels towards the next gate plus some penalty for rotating too much.
+For all tasks, we use a reward function that reflects the velocity the drone travels towards the next gate, plus some penalty for rotating too much.
 This penalty is needed to guide the learning process to begin with, so that the drone can learn to hover.
-The specific formula is given by the following equation
+The specific formula is $r_t = (s_{t-1} - s_{t}) - 0.001 \cdot \| \boldsymbol{\Omega}_t\|$,